rsdoiel/antenna/2023/socal_north_2023.44.md

 date: 2023-09-29, from: Pepperdine Beacon (Pepperdine Student Newspaper)

 <p>Eyes of students, faculty, and Pepperdine community members glued upon the celebrity actor and producer, Chris Pratt, as he took his seat in the 16th annual September 11 Remembrance Ceremony.
 Over the course of the morning, special remarks were shared and the national anthem was sung; each portion of the ceremony operated familiarly to the [&#8230;]</p>
-<p>The post <a rel="nofollow" href="https://pepperdinebeacon.com/chris-pratt-revisits-american-patriotism-on-9-11/">Chris Pratt Revisits American Patriotism on 9/11</a> appeared first on <a rel="nofollow" href="https://pepperdinebeacon.com">The Pepperdine Beacon</a>.</p>
+<p>The post <a href="https://pepperdinebeacon.com/chris-pratt-revisits-american-patriotism-on-9-11/">Chris Pratt Revisits American Patriotism on 9/11</a> appeared first on <a href="https://pepperdinebeacon.com">The Pepperdine Beacon</a>.</p>

 <https://pepperdinebeacon.com/chris-pratt-revisits-american-patriotism-on-9-11/?utm_source=rss&utm_medium=rss&utm_campaign=chris-pratt-revisits-american-patriotism-on-9-11>